Space week day 3: Is there gender equality on Mars?

-Space travel presents a range of challenges to the human brain, and sex and gender do play roles in how individuals respond.
+Space travel presents a range of challenges to the human brain, and sex and gender do play roles in how individuals respond to cosmic voyages.

-The human brain shows key differences between men and women in structure, neuron development, and chemical pathways, which may affect how astronauts cope with experiences in space.
+The human brain (on Earth) shows key differences between men and women in structure, neuron development, and chemical pathways, which may affect how astronauts cope with experiences in space.

 Space sickness

-The vestibular system, which helps with balance and spatial orientation, also differs between the sexes.
-Women have fewer nerve fibers in the vestibular nerve, which might explain their higher risk of vertigo and other balance-related issues.
+The vestibular system, which helps us with balance and spatial orientation, also differs between the sexes.
+Women have fewer nerve fibers in the vestibular nerve, which might explain their higher risk of dizziness and other balance-related issues in women.

 Neuroinflammation